jantenhove/GoodWeLogger/README.md

 online | Inverter status (1=on, 0=off) | binary

 ## PVoutput
-When you have your API key and System ID configured correctly in `Settings.h`, production data from the inverter will be uploaded to PVoutput every 5 minutes *(interval is configurable in `Settings.h`, but don't go lower than the minimal interval of every 5 minutes as specified by PVoutput)*.
+When you have your PVoutput *API key* and *System ID* configured correctly in `Settings.h`, production data from the inverter will be uploaded to PVoutput every 5 minutes *(interval is configurable in `Settings.h`, but don't go lower than the minimal interval of every 5 minutes as specified by PVoutput)*.
 When multiple inverters are connected, by daisy-chaining the RS485 cable, only the production data of the first inverter will be uploaded.

 For the PVoutput upload function to work, it is important that the ESP8266 has access to the internet.
 Apart from connections being made to PVoutput, you will also see that the ESP8266 talks with pool.ntp.org on a regular interval.
 This is done to retrieve the current time, which is needed to post data to PVoutput.

-If you only plan to use MQTT, internet access for the ESP8266 is not needed.
+If you plan to use only MQTT, internet access for the ESP8266 is not needed.

 ## TODO